aircall/frontend-hiring-test/README.md

 To be able to listen for the mutations/changes done on a given call, you can call the `onUpdateCall` using an actibity ID.

-`onUpdateCall` receives the call ID as 1st parameter and returns a call instance.
+`onUpdateCall` receives the call ID as the 1st parameter and returns a call instance.

 ```
 onUpdateCall(id: ID): Call!